 |2014 -2015||Immunovia carries out a new issue of approximately 43 MSEK and receives Horizon 2020 allocations of approximately 43 MSEK over two years.|

-Several important clinical studies are conducted, including a study in China showing that the pancreatic signature works in populations with different genetic background.
+Several important clinical studies are conducted, including a study in China showing that the pancreatic signature works in populations with a different genetic background.
 In addition, the clinical studies report encouraging, initial data on the early diagnosis of asymptomatic stage I and II pancreatic cancer.

 |2016||The company carries out a rights issue and a directed issue of approximately 29 MSEK and 190 MSEK excluding transaction costs.|

-Collaboration agreements on prospective studies in PanFAM-1 are signed with various research centers, including Mount Sinai, New York, USA and the Ramon and Cajal Institute for Health Research, Madrid.
+Collaboration agreements on prospective studies in PanFAM-1 are signed with various selected research centers, including Mount Sinai, New York, USA and the Ramon y Cajal Institute for Health Research, Madrid.

 Immunovia receives the “2016 Stars of Innovation Prize” for most Innovative SME in Europe.